MapTrip-Navigation/Routing-Optimization/README.md

 Also you need the FileAPI.min.js from https://github.com/mailru/FileAPI.
 The File is already included in the project.

+The routing and optimisation sequence was implemented using the MapTrip Server API.

+On our web pages there is a common entry point for a detailed description of the interfaces: https://api.maptrip.de/swagger-ui.html

+To use the Maptrip Server API you need a web token for the authentication, because is required to use the API interface functions.

+The user accounts are managed in MapTrip Manager.
+If you do not have an account yet, please contact our sales department via eMail : info@infoware.de.
+In the following we assume that you have a valid username and password.

+The token in the requests is specified in the form "Authorization: Bearer [token]".

 ## Upload Locations (Coordinates or Addresses), Show On Map, Calculate Route